Tzipi Livni warns democracy is in danger as she quits Israeli politics

 The former foreign minister says she will not let her country abandon the hope for peace

+Jerusalem — One of Israel’s most prominent dovish politicians, former foreign minister Tzipi Livni, said on Monday she is leaving politics and warned “democracy is in danger”.
+A former peace negotiator with the Palestinians, Livni won recognition abroad for her part in US-brokered talks that aimed to end the decades-old conflict and which collapsed in 2014.
 However, her career has foundered in recent years, along with the Middle East peace process.
 The US is aiming to present a new peace plan after Israel’s April 9 election, though expectations of a breakthrough are low.

-“These past years have been hard for me and for the things I believed in … peace became a dirty word, and democracy is in danger,” she said, citing Prime Minister Benjamin Netanyahu’s criticism of legal authorities conducting corruption probes against him and attacks he has made on the local media.
+“I am leaving politics but I will not let Israel abandon the hope for peace,” a tearful Livni told a televised news conference in Tel Aviv.
+“These past years have been hard for me and for the things I believed in … peace became a dirty word, and democracy is in danger,” she said, citing Prime Minister Benjamin Netanyahu’s criticism of legal authorities conducting corruption probes against him and attacks he ha...